What makes Husqvarna so unique? Why do people around the world expect a certain experience when using Husqvarna equipment?

 1620-1689: Setting sail

-Husqvarna was founded as “Jönköping Rifle Factory” by decree of the Swedish king, and during the first years the factory produced about 1500 musket pipes annually.
-The signature product inspired the classic “gun sight” logo that, although updated, is still used today.
-When Sweden began to boost its army in 1689 the company started a separate site for boring and grinding musket pipes 7 km from the head office in Jönköping – at Huskvarna falls (formerly spelled Husqvarna).
-A place that now marks the spot for the modern Husqvarna factory complex.1757–1850: Becoming Husqvarna
+Husqvarna is founded as “Jönköping Rifle Factory” by decree of the Swedish monarch.
+In the first years of its operation, the factory produces approximately 1,500 musket pipes annually.
+That original product inspires the classic “gun sight” logo, which is still in use today.
+When Sweden begins building up its army in 1689, the company establishes a separate site for boring and grinding musket pipes, 7 kilometers away at a place called Huskvarna.

-The Crown transfers the company to a private owner and the name changes to ”Husqvarna Rifle Factory”.
-By 1850 all production has been moved to Huskvarna.
+Swedish royalty transfers the company to a private owner, and the name changes to “Husqvarna Rifle Factory.”
+By 1850, all production has moved to the Huskvarna location.

 1872–1912: Breaking new ground

-Husqvarna’s rifle contract with the Crown comes to an end and the company starts to look for ways to branch out.
-This becomes the start of a very innovative and ambitions period, which results in a broad array of new products, such as:
+Husqvarna’s rifle contract with the Swedish crown ends, and the company looks for ways to branch out.
+An ambitious period of innovation commences, resulting in an array of new products, including:

 Sewing machines (1872), hunting weapons (1877), wood stoves (1884), mincing machines (1890), the first Swedish typewriter (1895), bicycles (1896), motorcycles (1903) and gas stoves (1912).